PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Design of

-Note that, due to the randomness of the LLM (i.e., by setting a non-zero temperature hyperparameter, the output of LLM could be different even if the input is the same), the generated $I$ could be different even if the prompt is the same, enabling {\name} to generate different poisoned texts for the same target question (we defer evaluation to Section~\ref{sec:defense:duplicate}).
+Note that, due to the randomness of the LLM (i.e., by setting a non-zero temperature hyperparameter, the output of LLM could be different even if the input is the same), the generated $I$ could be different even if the prompt is the same, enabling {\name} to generate diverse malicious texts for the same target question (we defer evaluation to Section~\ref{sec:defense:duplicate}).